chrisvanmook/generator-web-initium/README.md

 - **HTML** HTML files are in the `src/views` folder.
 Since we are using `twig` as a template language, we have a `src/views/layout.twig` file, that can be used for all pages.
 All twig files in the `src/views/pages` folder should have the same name as the `.json` files.
 This way, content and markup are nicely separated.
 - **Assets** All images, fonts, icons and other non-script files should be put in the `src/assets` directory.
 - **JavaScript** Use the `src/js` folder.
 If you need to add scripts to your html files, please do so in between the `<!-- build:js /js/bundle.js --> <!-- endbuild -->` comments in the `src/views/layout` file, as this will make sure your script will be concatenated and minified together with all the other scripts.
+- **Documentation** The `src/doc` folder is where all the generated documentation will be.
+For JavaScript, we'll be using JSDoc, for SASS SassDoc.

 ## Todo's:
 - Support LESS and Stylus
+- Looking into gulp-load-plugins
 - Support for coffeescript & typescript
 - Add options for using sourcemaps, docs and stylesheet.
 - Generate favicons / apple icons